rlauer6/make-cpan-dist/README.md

 ## Installation

-_Make sure you have the `autotools` tool chain installed.
+Make sure you have the `autotools` tool chain installed.
 If you are using a RedHat derived Linux distribution, install the `autoconf` package using `yum`.
-If you are using a Debian based system then you may have success using `apt` to install the project.
+If you are using a Debian based system then you may have success using `apt` to install the necessary dependencies.

 ```
 yum install -y autoconf